Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 We note that the continuous variables have an important presence of atypical values, that is, values that are out of the normal.

+### **Conclusion**

 The main challenge will be to find a method that is effective in transforming these values.
-Since we cannot eliminate them since we risk the loss of useful information.
+Since we cannot eliminate them since we risk the loss of useful information,there is especially a high risk for the variable area, which affects the distribution of the data.

-### **Conclusion**